CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-service/02-app-service-deployment-slots.md

     cd html-docs-hello-world
     az webapp up -g $resourceGroup -n $appName --sku P0V3 --html
     ```

-    > After the deployment completes, follow the steps below to access your web app:
+> Note:If the above command gives an error follow the Troubleshooting steps and run the command again as shown below :

 <details>
 <summary>Troubleshooting Steps for Deploy to App Service Using az webapp up Error</summary>